Embedded Networking and Communications

 - Document your work to the group work page and reflect on your individual page what you learned

-- design, build, and connect wired or wireless node(s) with network or bus addresses
+- design, build and connect wired or wireless node(s) with network or bus addresses and a local interface

 - Demonstrate workflows used in network design